greenelab/deep-review/all-sections.md

 simplistic but approximately correct view of these fingerprints is that each bit represents the presence of absence of a particular chemical substructure in the molecular graph.
 Modern neural networks can operate directly on the molecular graph as input.
-Duvenaud et al [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
+Duvenaud et al. [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can in theory learn chemical feature representations that are optimized for a particular prediction task.
-Lusci et al adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node [@17Wih4Hd5].
+Lusci et al. adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node [@17Wih4Hd5].
 A single feature vector is obtained by